niclui/writing/_posts/2021-09-04-A-gentle-introduction-to-gradient-descent.md

 ---
-title: A gentle introduction to gradient descent (Part 1)
+title: A gentle introduction to gradient descent
 description: An intuitive overview of key concepts in gradient descent.
 toc: true
 comments: true